jonathantwite/dc-training/Acronyms.md

 SAO
 : Secondary Address Object
   The property (e.g. a residence or a business) within a *PAO*.
 Each *SAO* has a *UPRN*.

+UIM
+: Unique Identifying Mark.
+  Used for numbering ballet papers.

 UPRN
 : Unique Property Reference Number.